-Some call it online learning, others distributed learning, and still others blended learning; we call it a flexible, accessible and personalized way for our students to access our programs and courses.
+Some call it online learning, others distributed learning, and still others blended or hybrid learning; we call it a flexible, accessible and personalized way for our students to access our programs and courses.

 At Lethbridge College, you’ll find most of our programs have an online element.
 Some are offered exclusively online, others offer a mix of classroom and online learning (blended), while others are strictly classroom-based.
 Online learning is great for those who live outside of Lethbridge, but it’s also convenient if you require flexibility in your daily schedule.

 Through our flexible course offerings, you can: